-- compare and contrast past ways of living (food, clothing, shelter) with present ways of living; students identify and discuss why they believe the past or present way of living might be important. - describe the clothing worn in a special celebration (from one of the 12 Tribal Nations of Montana) and why the clothing might be important. - write and label a drawing or pictogram using vocabulary words and discuss the meaning of: tribe, powwow, shelter, lodging, feast, celebration, tradition. - some (not all) Montana Plains Indians may eat traditional (special) food for feasts, wear traditional (special) clothing for celebrations, and spend time in a traditional form of lodging for traditional (special) events. - family members share and make traditional clothing for celebrations or make it to pass on to family members because it tells a traditional story.
+- the name of at least one tribe of the 12 Tribal Nations of Montana. - people of the 12 Tribal Nations shop for groceries, wear contemporary clothing and live in frame houses. - people of the 12 Tribal Nations changed their way of eating, dressing, and means of shelter over time. - some (not all) people of the 12 Tribal Nations may eat traditional (special) food for feasts, wear traditional (special) clothing for celebrations, and spend time in a traditional form of lodging for traditional (special) events. - family members share and make traditional clothing for celebrations or make it to pass on to family members because it tells a traditional story.